jgiacomini/LogsPlugin/README.md

 # LogsPlugin
-Plugin to logs on all  .Net platforms.
+Plugin to logs on .Net platforms.
 ```cs
 using Plugin.Logs;